 When we moved the camera away from the base station to our testing area on the other side of the building, the app found it right away.
 We didn't experience any dropped connections over weeks of testing.
 In the software's Settings, a useful camera positioning view reduces signal delay in displaying a live view, to assist with physically positioning the camera.

-The Arlo Pro ties with the Arlo Q for the Best Security Camera Overall.
+While older, the Arlo Pro is still one of the best home security cameras around.
 The Arlo Pro produces excellent video and very-high-quality audio, and has a highly functional, convenient, intelligent and easy-to-understand user interface.

 Choosing between the Arlo Pro and the Arlo Q is easy.
 If you want a wired camera that can capture continuous 24/7 video, select the Arlo Q. If you need a wireless camera that captures only alert videos, go with the Arlo Pro.
 If you need to put a camera outdoors, select the Arlo Pro.
 Both cameras, as well as the original Arlo and the upcoming Arlo Baby baby monitor, can be used together in the same system and can be controlled by the same software.